Feeling Down & Anxious? Try These 3 Mindful Living Rituals

 You may have discovered on your own that Mindfulness is more than drinking herbal organic tea or even doing daily yoga – although those can be mindful practices, and great self-care, too.
 My daily mindful living practices are Meditation and mind-body movement.
 They’re not only gentle ways to reduce anxiety and calm my nervous system, but also immunity building.
 It’s the ultimate in self-care to create a daily practice.

-As part of your more Mindful living practices, try Genevieve’s 3 favorite ways to calm anxiety and feel more positive.
+As part of your more Mindful living practices, try Genevieve’s 3 favorite ways to calm anxiety and feel more centered.

 1. Meditate or Pray